OfficeDev/TrainingContent/O3651/O3651-5 Getting started with Office 365 APIs/Lab.md

 1. At this point you can test the authentication flow for your application.
   1. In Visual Studio, press **F5**.
 The browser will automatically launch taking you to the HTTPS start page for the web application.

+   > **Note:** If you receive an error that indicates ASP.NET could not connect to the SQL database, please see the [SQL Server Database Connection Error Resolution document](../../SQL-DB-Connection-Error-Resolution.md) to quickly resolve the issue.

   1. To sign in, click the **Sign In** link in the upper-right corner.
   1. Login using your **Organizational Account**.
   1. Upon a successful login, since this will be the first time you have logged into this app, Azure AD will present you with the common consent dialog that looks similar to the following image: